David-CCrown/David-CCrown/README.md

 # 👋 Hello, I'm David Adakole James

 ### 🌟 Passionate Systems Programmer & Solana Smart Contract Developer
-`I learn anything that is beneficial for my growth Mentally, Psychologically, Spiritually and Emotionally`
+`I learn anything and everything that is beneficial for my growth Mentally, Psychologically, Spiritually and Emotionally`

 I thrive in crafting robust, high-performance systems and blockchain applications.
 With expertise in systems programming and decentralized technologies, I aim to deliver efficient, scalable, and secure solutions.